harp-lab/usenixATC23/README.md

-## Comparison between Souffle, CUDA, and cuDF
+## Transitive Closure Computation
-This repo contains the code, data, and instructions for the USENIXATC 2023 paper, "An "
+This repo contains the code, data, and instructions for the USENIXATC 2023 paper: **Towards Iterative Relational Algebra on the GPU**

 ![alt comparison](screenshots/comparison.png)